 spread the message

 This is an “open source” symbol that can be used by anyone in order to spread the message.
 The symbol can be used in different ways and in different media.
-It can also be interpreted creatively.
 Please send us your photos or your creative designs with this symbol and we will showcase them in our tumblr page.

 Also you can spread the message through social networking sites.
 Please use the buttons below.